The Complete Guide to Yoga for Specialized Health Needs

 Stress and Digestion

-For example, gentle twists may help stimulate peristalsis and get things moving.
+For example, gentle twists may help stimulate peristalsis for some people.

 Yoga for Menopause Symptoms